batfish/batfish/networks/example/README.md

 1. `live-with-interface-outage`: The `live` snapshot, but with `as2border2` interface `GigabitEthernet0/0` down (connecting AS2 and AS3), specified in the `interface_blacklist` file.

-1. `live-with-isp`: The `live` snapshot augmented with representations of ISPs and the Internet.
-The border routers in AS2 peer with the same ISP to get to the Internet.
+1. `live-with-isp`: AS1 and AS3 in `live` snapshot replaced with abstract configurations of ISPs.
 The ISPs are formed based on the configuration in `batfish/isp_config.json`.